Keynote Speakers & Panel

 She is currently General Secretary of the academic association GEM&L (Groupe d’études en Management et Langage), an international association focused on the issues of language and communication in organizations, research, and education.
 She was previously Head of the Department of Foreign Languages and Cultures at ESC Clermont, and co-authored, with four other colleagues, Mastering Business English: A Learning Resource Book, now in its third edition.

-Hélène Langinier is an Associate Professor at EM Strasbourg – University of Strasbourg, France, member of the Research Lab Humanis and board member of GEM&L. She teaches and conducts research in the field of intercultural management, linguistic diversity and expatriates’ adjustment.
+Hélène Langinier is an Associate Professor at EM Strasbourg – University of Strasbourg, France, member of the Humanis Research Lab, board member of the GEM&L and member of the GRETI (groupement de recherches transfrontalières et interdisciplinaires).
+She teaches and conducts research in the field of intercultural management, linguistic diversity and expatriates’ adjustment.
 She started her career in human resources in an international audit and advisory firm in Luxembourg and Berlin where she recruited and managed international mobility.
 She experienced the crucial role of language for business encounters in this Multinational Company.